 Contrarily, when you are withdrawing money from the account, you want to sell the position which is performing the best.
 In doing so, you will be selling “high.”

-The simple graph above, shared by Michael Kites, shows the results of Target-Band rebalancing over annual rebalancing.
+This simple graph, shared by Michael Kitces, shows the results of Target-Band rebalancing over annual rebalancing.
 Our goal is to maximize the returns of your portfolio within your respective risk tolerance.

 Application for You